zhuyingche/required-duration-estimation/readme.md

 ### Overview

-This repository accompanies the under-review manuscript:
+This repository accompanies the following article published in *Neurology*:

-Chen Z*, et al. (2026) The influence of recording duration and vigilance state on high-frequency oscillation characterization in epilepsy
+Chen Z, Gliske SV, Alsammani A, et al. (2026).
+The influence of recording duration and vigilance state on high-frequency oscillation characterization in epilepsy.
+Neurology, 107(2), e218225.

 This repository implements a three-stage analytical framework to estimate the required recording duration (reqDur) necessary to capture stable high-frequency oscillation (HFO) spatial distributions across vigilance states.